Cyclical Sector Timing: Revenue Growth as a Signal for Basic Materials, Industrials, Energy, and Consumer Cyclical (2001-2024)

 16. Run It Yourself

-The current signal: CONTRACTION.
-As of March 2026, only 16.7% of US cyclical companies show positive year-over-year revenue growth.
-The strategy is in cash.
+The current signal: EXPANSION.
+As of April 2026, 57% of US cyclical companies show positive year-over-year revenue growth.
+The strategy is invested.

 Method